Heroes-Profile/heroesprofile/README.md

 ## Troubleshooting

 If you have issues with the migration/seeding ensure the database service is fully started and that the volumes have been created.
 You can fix this by running `docker-compose up database` and waiting for it to be ready before running `docker-compose up app` in a separate terminal.
 This should only happen if it's your first time running `docker-compose up`.
 In some situations docker will fail to iniatiate.
-We have found that sometimes `dos2unix` needs to be ran on the `app,entrypoint.sh` file.
+We have found that sometimes `dos2unix` needs to be ran on the `app.entrypoint.sh` file.

 # Manual Setup